paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 [For definition of “Reclamation State” as used in section 4007(a)(1), (2), (d) of Pub.
 L. 114–322, set out above, see section 4014(8) of Pub.
 L. 114–322, set out below.]

 #### Savings Language
 Pub.
 L. 114–322, title III, § 4012, Dec.
 16, 2016, 130 Stat.
 1882, provided that: “(a) In General.—This subtitle [subtitle J (§§ 4001–4014) of title III of Pub.
 L. 114–322, see Tables for classification] shall not be interpreted or implemented in a manner that—“(1) preempts or modifies any obligation of the United States to act in conformance with applicable State law, including applicable State water law; “(2) affects or modifies any obligation under the Central Valley Project Improvement Act ([title XXXIV of] Public Law 102–575; 106 Stat.
-4706), except for the savings provisions for the Stanislaus River predator management program expressly established by section 11(d) [sic] and provisions in section 11(g) [sic]; “(3) overrides, modifies, or amends the applicability of the Endangered Species Act of 1973 ([16 U.S.C.
+4706), except for the savings provisions for the Stanislaus River predator management program expressly established by section 11(d) and provisions in section 11(g) [sic; probably means section 4010(d) and (g) of Pub.
+L. 114–322, 130 Stat.
+1874, 1878]; “(3) overrides, modifies, or amends the applicability of the Endangered Species Act of 1973 ([16 U.S.C.
 1531](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1531&num=0&edition=prelim) et seq.) or the application of the smelt and salmonid biological opinions to the operation of the Central Valley Project or the State Water Project; “(4) would cause additional adverse effects on listed fish species beyond the range of effects anticipated to occur to the listed fish species for the duration of the applicable biological opinion, using the best scientific and commercial data available; or “(5) overrides, modifies, or amends any obligation of the Pacific Fisheries Management Council, required by the Magnuson Stevens Act [probably means the Magnuson-Stevens Fishery Conservation and Management Act, [16 U.S.C.
 1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1801&num=0&edition=prelim) et seq.] or the Endangered Species Act of 1973, to manage fisheries off the coast of California, Oregon, or Washington. “(b) Successor Biological Opinions.—“(1) In general.—The Secretaries of the Interior and Commerce shall apply this Act [see Tables for classification] to any successor biological opinions to the smelt or salmonid biological opinions only to the extent that the Secretaries determine is consistent with—“(A) the Endangered Species Act of 1973 ([16 U.S.C.
 1531](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1531&num=0&edition=prelim) et seq.), its implementing regulations, and the successor biological opinions; and “(B) subsection (a)(4). “(2) Limitation.—Nothing in this Act shall restrict the Secretaries of the Interior and Commerce from completing consultation on successor biological opinions and through those successor biological opinions implementing whatever adjustments in operations or other activities as may be required by the Endangered Species Act of 1973 and its implementing regulations. “(c) Severability.—If any provision of this subtitle, or any application of such provision to any person or circumstance, is held to be inconsistent with any law or the biological opinions, the remainder of this subtitle and the application of this subtitle to any other person or circumstance shall not be affected.”

 [For definitions of terms used in section 4012 of Pub.
 L. 114–322, set out above, see section 4014 of Pub.
 L. 114–322, set out below.]

 #### Duration
 Pub.
 L. 114–322, title III, § 4013, Dec.
 16, 2016, 130 Stat.
 1883, provided that: “This subtitle [subtitle J (§§ 4001–4014) of title III of Pub.
 L. 114–322, see Tables for classification] shall expire on the date that is 5 years after the date of its enactment [Dec.
-16, 2016], with the exception of— “(1) section 4004 [not classified to the Code], which shall expire 10 years after the date of its enactment; and “(2) projects under construction in sections 4007 [set out in part as a note above], 4009(a) [amending a note under [section 10301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10301&num=0&edition=prelim), The Public Health and Welfare], and 4009(c) [amending [section 390h of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-390h)].”
+16, 2016], with the exception of— “(1) section 4004 [130 Stat.
+1858], which shall expire 10 years after the date of its enactment; and “(2) projects under construction in sections 4007 [set out in part as a note above], 4009(a) [amending provisions set out as a note under [section 10301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10301&num=0&edition=prelim), The Public Health and Welfare], and 4009(c) [amending [section 390h of this title](./chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md#section-390h)].”

 #### Amendment of Contracts Existing Prior to November 17, 1986
 Pub.
 L. 99–662, title IX, § 932(b), Nov.
 17, 1986, 100 Stat.
 4197, provided that: “Nothing in this section [amending this section] shall be deemed to amend or require amendment of any valid contract entered into pursuant to the Water Supply Act of 1958 [this section], or Federal reclamation law and approved by the Secretary of the Army or the Secretary of the Interior prior to the date of enactment of this Act [Nov.
 17, 1986].”